Antarctic flights

 Qantas and Air New Zealand weren't the first commercial airlines to operate Antarctic sightseeing trips.
 The first flight was made by Linea Aerea Nacional (the Chilean national airline) in 1956.
 It took 66 passengers on a non-stop flight from Chile over the South Shetland Islands and Trinity Peninsula.

-It was another four years before the airline made its first Antarctic flight.
-Its renewed interest was apparently prompted by demand in New Zealand, sparked by an announcement by Australian airline Qantas in late 1976 that it would be operating charter flights to Antarctica.
+But it was another four years before the airline made its first Antarctic flight.
+Its renewed interest was apparently prompted by demand in New Zealand, sparked by an announcement by Australian airline Qantas in late 1976 that it would be operating charter flights to the Antarctic .
 In January 1977 the CAD granted approval for Air New Zealand to operate two flights.
-The airline's inaugural Antarctic flight was on 15 February 1977; Qantas had made its first flight two days earlier.
+The airline's inaugural Antarctic flight was on 15 February 1977; Qantas had made its inaugural flight two days earlier.

-The flights proved popular and Air New Zealand applied to the CAD for permission for further flights in the next two summers.
+The flights proved popular and Air New Zealand applied to the CAD for permission to hold further flights in the two summers that followed.
 By the time both airlines terminated their flights – Air New Zealand immediately after the Erebus disaster in November 1979 and Qantas in February 1980 – they had carried approximately 10,000 passengers to Antarctica.

 Next page: Antarctic flights in November 1979